Congruity of the Crab pulsar's gamma-ray spectrum with the spectral distribution of tightly focused caustics: Fitting the derived distribution function to the data on the gamma-ray spectrum of the Crab Pulsar

-Having been derived by a Fourier decomposition of the pulse profile with respect to time, equation~(\ref{E1}) and hence the expression for ${\cal S}_\nu$ in equation~(\ref{E4}) describe a spectral distribution that is averaged over the whole pulse period~\citep[see][]{Ardavan2021}.
-On the other hand, the latest data by MAGIC on photon energies exceeding $100$ GeV are reported by~\citet{Ansoldi2016} for the main peak and the interpulse of the Crab pulsar separately.
+Having been derived by a Fourier decomposition of the pulse profile with respect to time, Eq.~(\ref{E1}) and hence the expression for ${\cal S}_\nu$ in Eq.~(\ref{E4}) describe a spectral distribution that is averaged over the whole pulse period~\citep[see][]{Ardavan2021}.
+On the other hand, the latest data by MAGIC on photon energies exceeding $100$ GeV are reported by~\citet{Ansoldi2016} for the main peak and the interpulse of the Crab Pulsar separately.
 To estimate the phase-averaged fluxes at the five photon energies for which the fluxes associated with both the main peak and the interpulse are given in Table 3 of~\citet{Ansoldi2016}, we have here summed the contributions from these two components of the pulse profile.
-Given that the reported upper limits on the contribution of the main pulse toward the fluxes at $781$ and $1211$ GeV are comparable to the observational errors in the contribution of the interpulse to the fluxes at these energies~\citep[see Table 3 of][]{Ansoldi2016}, we have equated the phase averaged fluxes at $781$ and $1211$ GeV to the fluxes of the interpulse and have incorporated the upper limits on the contributions of the main pulse toward the phase averaged fluxes at these two photon energies in the error bars of the last two data points.
+Given that the reported upper limits on the contribution of the main pulse towards the fluxes at $781$ and $1211$ GeV are comparable to the observational errors in the contribution of the interpulse to the fluxes at these energies~\citep[see Table 3 of][]{Ansoldi2016}, we have equated the phase-averaged fluxes at $781$ and $1211$ GeV to the fluxes of the interpulse and have incorporated the upper limits on the contributions of the main pulse towards the phase-averaged fluxes at these two photon energies in the vertical error bars of the last two data points.